 Divorce Petition for Adultery

 Maryland is a fault-based state, and adultery is one of the legal grounds for divorce.
 However, judges do not typically give a lot of weight to adultery because it can be difficult to prove and often involves hearsay.
-Only adultery which is proven may impact divorce litigation.
+Only adultery that is proven may impact divorce litigation.
 For example, a spouse who successfully establishes their partner’s adulterous behavior can file right away.
-Maryland courts are not concerned about adultery and do not want to get involved with placing blame on one party for infidelity.
-A seasoned Maryland adultery divorce attorney could help a claimant list their reasons for filing and advocate for their legitimacy.
+State courts are not concerned about adultery and do not want to get involved with placing blame on one party for infidelity.
+A seasoned attorney familiar with adultery divorce in Maryland could help a claimant list their reasons for filing and advocate for their legitimacy.

 Division of Assets

 Maryland courts would consider adultery when awarding monetary awards and dividing marital property equitably.
 However, adultery on its own is not a deciding factor for how to divide shared assets.
-Fortunately, a knowledgeable adultery divorce lawyer in Maryland can help an estranged spouse examine their assets and determine a favorable outcome to pursue in court proceedings.
+Fortunately, a knowledgeable lawyer in Maryland can help an estranged spouse examine their assets and determine a favorable outcome to their adultery divorce proceedings.